FAB partners with ENGIE to advance decarbonisation solutions for corporate clients

 PHOTO

-Abu Dhabi: First Abu Dhabi Bank (FAB), the UAE’s largest bank and one of the world’s largest and strongest financial institutions, has further demonstrated its commitment to global energy transition by signing a Memorandum of Understanding (MoU) agreement with French energy multinational ENGIE to advance their respective capabilities in financial decarbonisation solutions.
+ABU DHABI - First Abu Dhabi Bank (FAB) signed a Memorandum of Understanding (MoU) agreement with French energy multinational ENGIE to advance their respective capabilities in financial decarbonisation solutions.

 ENGIE is a global leader in low-carbon energy and services, including renewables, committed to accelerate the transition towards a carbon-neutral world through reduced energy consumption and more environmentally friendly solutions.
 The agreement, signed during the COP28 climate conference in the UAE, establishes a framework for collaboration between FAB and ENGIE in several areas related to energy transition and decarbonisation.